-Ibrahim Al-Khalil was open for 24 hours for incoming and outgoing travellers in the month that data collection took place for this period - consistent with the previous rounds.
+Ibrahim AI-Khalil was open for 24 hours for incoming and outgoing travellers in the month that data collection took place, consistent with the previous rounds.
 Additionally, Iranian nationals are permitted to enter after previously being disallowed.
-All travellers except those who are under 12 years of age are required to undertake a PCR test at this PoE.
-However, there is no requirement for travellers to quarantine after entering KRI via this PoE.
+All incoming travellers except those who are under 12 years of age are required to undertake a PCR test at this PoE.
+Additionally, upon arrival to this PoE, all incoming travellers are required to quarantine at home for a period of 14 days.
+All outgoing travellers are required to provide a negative PCR test taken within 72 hours prior to arrival at the PoE; however, Turkish citizens and Iraqis with Turkish residence cards are exempt from this rule.
+Additionally, in January, a new rule was introduced at this PoE, requiring foreign nationals who have not obtained a pre-arrival visa to pay 100,000 Iraqi dinar for an entry visa.
+Nationals from Iran and Turkey, as well Iraqis returning home, are exempt from this rule.

-Fishkhabour was open between 9:00 a.m. and 4:00 p.m. for incoming and outgoing travellers - and as with the previous two rounds, it was open for three days in the week of this round (Sunday, Tuesday and Thursday).
+Fishkhabour was open between 9:00 a.m. and 3:00 p.m. for incoming and outgoing travellers - and as with the previous two rounds, it was open for three days in the week of this round (Sunday, Tuesday and Thursday).
 Consistent with the last round, only Syrian nationals, including those with dual citizenship, are permitted to enter Iraq via this PoE.
 Additionally, only Iraq nationals travelling for business purposes as well as Syrian nationals are permitted to enter Syria via this PoE.
-All travellers entering KRI must take a PCR test at this PoE.
-Syrian nationals returning to KRI are required to quarantine in a hotel until they receive a negative PCR test result.
-However, Syrians with dual nationality who are in transit en route to another country are not required to quarantine.
+All travellers over 11 years of age must take a COVID-19 test at this PoE.
+In addition, upon arrival to KRI, all incoming travellers are required to undergo a 14 day quarantine period at home; travellers with dual nationality who are in transit (en route to another country) are exempt from this rule.

 Bashmagh was open from 7:00 a.m. until 12:00 am for incoming and outgoing travellers seven days per week.
 As with the last round, Iraqi and Iranian nationals can enter Iraq and they do not need travel permission from the Iraqi Ministry of Interior.
 Otherwise, nationals of both countries may enter Iran, with Iraqis required to obtain a visa from the Iranian consulate prior to travelling.
-In addition, the requirement remains in place for all incoming travellers to take a PCR test at this PoE.
+In addition, the requirement remains in place for all incoming travellers over the age of 10 to take a COVID-19 test at this PoE.
+In addition, the same new rule that was introduced at Ibrahim AI-Khalil also commenced in Bashmagh in January, with travellers required to pay 100,000 dinar for an entry visa.
+Those who have a pre-organised visa as well as nationals of Iraq, Turkey and Iran are exempt from this rule.

-Zurbatiyah (Wassit Terminal) was open for 24 hours for incoming and outgoing travellers for reasons related to health or education.
-Iraqi travellers are permitted to cross into Iraq or Iran via this PoE, and while Iranians are not allowed to enter Iraq, they are allowed to enter their home country.
+Zurbatiyah (Wassit Terminal) was open for 24 hours for incoming and outgoing travellers for reasons related to health or education, consistent with the last three rounds.
+Additionally, in February, the Iranian Government imposed a ban on Iraqi travellers entering Iran via this PoE due to rising COVID-19 case numbers being recorded across the country; only Iranians were permitted to cross into Iran.
+In addition, only Iraqis are allowed to enter Iraq via this PoE.
 As with the last round, outgoing travellers are required to sign a pledge committing to not return to Iraq via this PoE.
 No COVID-19 testing facilities are in place at this PoE; however, in order to cross, all travellers must carry with them a negative PCR test result taken within 72 hours prior to arriving.
 However, travellers who are under 10 years old are not required to take a PCR test.